AshleyRedman/home-automation/README.md

-# Home Assistant + Watchtower (Docker Compose)
+# Homebridge + Watchtower (Docker Compose)

-This project runs [Home Assistant](https://www.home-assistant.io/) with [Watchtower](https://containrrr.dev/watchtower/) for automatic updates, using Docker Compose.
+This project runs [Homebridge](https://homebridge.io/) with [Watchtower](https://containrrr.dev/watchtower/) for automatic updates, using Docker Compose.
 Designed for Ubuntu 24.04 with the latest Docker engine.

 ---